bract/bract.github.io/documentation.md

 ```

-## Concepts

-TODO

 ## Demo applications

-There are few demo applications that may be useful to understand how Bract may be used.
+There are few simple demo applications that may be useful to understand how Bract can be used.

 * **[Wordcount](https://github.com/bract/bract.demo.wordcount)** is a simple CLI application that reads STDIN and prints the word count
   * Configuration: Stop words (stop words are excluded from the word count)